locana-co/PMT/README.md

 	Create extension postgis

 <br />
-You should be good to go.
+You should be good to go….